4K1D3V/Pl-Hide-Pro/FAQ's.md

 ## **How to set the ```group mode```?**

 By default the group mode is whitelist.
 If you want to change it to blacklist, you have to give the player a permission:
 For the commands it's plhide.blacklist.commands and for the tab complete it's plhide.blacklist.tabcomplete

 ## **How to block all subargs of a command in whitelist mode?**
 That's what the "\~" character is for.
 It blocks everything from the "\~" character.
 <br><br>
-For example: If you whitelist "help ~" you can only execute "/help" but not "/help 1", same with the tabcompletion.
+For example: If you whitelist "help \~" you can only execute "/help" but not "/help 1", same with the tabcompletion.
 It's also not possible to execute for "/help 1 1"

-## **How to allow the base command and some subargs?**"
+## **How to allow the base command and some subargs?**

 If you want the base command and only some subargs of the command to be executable, then you need the "\~" after the base command:
 For example, you have the warp command with the subargs admin, test, player, city